leandrocp/mdex/usage-rules.md

 2. **Use `use MDEx` in modules that render Markdown** - It adds `require MDEx` and `import MDEx.Sigil`.
 3. **Use `HEEX` only when you need Phoenix semantics** - Components, `phx-*`, `{@assigns}`, or HEEx expressions.
 4. **Use runtime functions for runtime content** - Database content, user input, files, API responses, LLM output.
-5. **Use `MDEx.Document` when you need control** - AST transforms, plugins, streaming, custom renderers, inspection.
+5. **Use `MDEx.Document` when you need control** - AST transforms, plugins, custom renderers, inspection.
 6. **Keep options explicit and minimal** - Only enable extensions and unsafe rendering when needed.

 ## Decision Guide